CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

     ```

 !!! important
-    When running the setup script for `Core and Services` installation you will get two dev folder: `~/git/alv4` and `~/git/services`.
+    When running the setup script for the `Core and Services` installation you will get two dev folders: `~/git/alv4` and `~/git/services`.

-    The reason for this is that we want to make sure that services python dependencies don't interfere with core services dependencies.
-Therefor two seperate `venv` are create with a different set of dependencies.
-The service `venv` will point to the core components live code to install `assemblyline-base`, `assemblyline-core`, `assemblyline-v4-service` and `assemblyline-client`.
-That way, any modification you do to core packages' code will be reflected in your service instantly.
+    The reason for this is that we want to make sure that service Python dependencies don't interfere with core component dependencies.
+Therefore, two separate `venv` are created with different sets of dependencies.
+The service `venv` will point to the core components' live code to install `assemblyline-base`, `assemblyline-core`, `assemblyline-v4-service`, and `assemblyline-client`.
+That way, any modification you do to the core package code will be reflected in your service instantly.

 ## Post-installation instructions

-When installation is complete, you will be asked to reboot the VM.
-This is required for sudoless docker to work.
+When the installation is complete, you will be asked to reboot the VM.
+This is required for sudo-less Docker to work.

-After the VM has done rebooted, you can use a shell to open VSCode:
+After the VM has finished rebooted, you can use a shell to open VSCode:

 ```shell
 code ~/git/alv4
 ```

 !!! note
-    If you've installed the services, you should open another code window pointing to the services folder.
+    If you've installed the services, you should open another VSCode window pointing to the services folder.
     ```shell
     code ~/git/services
     ```